actuary492/actuary492.github.io/_posts/2024-12-20-present-value.md

 This is a quick overview of the concept of the present value.
 In the next section, I will explain how this concept of present value is simplified in Actuarial Science.

-# The Present Value in Actuarial Science
+# The Present Value Notation Actuarial Science

+In Actuarial Science, there is a concept of annuity that is embeds the concept of present value into it.